nathsten/stacc-code-challange/README.md

 * For example, I expected Putin to be    sanctioned, which he wasn't...

+> As you can see in the example images if a person or organization is sanctioned or bankrupt you will be notified immediately.
+This is because this product is meant for banks to quickly do a screening of the given person and decide whether they're good for a loan or not.

 > I also had to learn what KYC meant, and how it works.

 > I didn't spend too much time on the front-end to make the page responsive etc, I was more focused on making a full stack application  that works.